sharminpathan/neuron-finding-in-calcium-imaging/README.md

 -----------------
 The challenge is to take the time varying images (left) and extract regions of interest (right) that correspond to individual neurons.

-Datasets:
+Dataset:
 --------
-The datasets were taken from
+The datasets were taken from http://neurofinder.codeneuro.org/ which includes 19 training sets and 9 test sets.

 Preprocessing:
 -------------